apache/cordova-docs/www/docs/en/2.7.0/cordova/device/device.name.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: device.name
 ---

 device.name
 ===========
-WARNING: device.name is deprecated as of version 2.3.0, use device.model instead
+WARNING: device.name is deprecated as of version 2.3.0, use [device.model](device.model.html) instead

 Get the device's model name.